 The Yellow Emperor’s Canon and Foundations of Chinese Medical Theory

-Part 1 of a 4 part series
+Part I / 4 part series

 When we think of the health sciences we think of biology as the foundation where students build their knowledge to learn about physiology and anatomy so they may understand what makes a body healthy or sick.